aws-samples/serverless-patterns/bedrock-semantic-cache-s3vectors-sam/README.md

 Learn more at Serverless Land Patterns: https://serverlessland.com/patterns/bedrock-semantic-cache-s3vectors-sam

-> Important: this application uses AWS services (AWS Lambda, Amazon Bedrock, Amazon S3 Vectors, AWS Systems Manager) and there are costs associated with these services after the Free Tier usage.
+> Important: this application uses AWS services (AWS Lambda, Amazon Bedrock, Amazon S3 Vectors, AWS Systems Manager) and there are costs associated with these services after the Free Tier usage, see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ---